T. S. Suryanarayanan

-Trichur S. Suryanarayanan is an Indian mycologist and a director of the Vivekananda Institute of Tropical Mycology (VINSTROM) and a former professor of mycology at Ramakrishna Mission Vivekananda College, Chennai.
-He has authored many articles and conducts research on mycology.
-He has done his degrees on mycology and has guided several students on mycology while as a professor at Ramakrishna Mission Vivekananda College.
+Trichur S. Suryanarayanan is an Indian mycologist.
+He is the director of Vivekananda Institute of Tropical Mycology, a research unit of Ramakrishna Mission Vidyapith (VINSTROM), and a former professor of mycology at Ramakrishna Mission Vivekananda College.
+Suryanarayanan has authored more than 150 research articles, and, during his tenure in Ramakrishna, served as a doctoral advisor for students pursuing their M.Phil. or Ph.D. in mycology.